Quisquillosos/Valoraciones-de-empresas-JSB21RT/README.md

 -   **GET** [`/ratings/employees/:employeeId`] - Retrieves a list of all ratings made by the employee with the provided ID.

 ## TEAM NOTES

-// The user who publishes the company logs in and obtains a token.

-// Send a POST request to the endpoint when the user wants to confirm that an employee worked in the company.

-// The token is verified.

-// If it's correct, confirm the employee.

-// If it's not, return 401 (unauthorized).